anmarjarjees/java-level2/Class10/README.md

-# Class 05 - Testing Your Knowledge - Part1:
+# Class 10 - Testing Your Knowledge - Part1:
-This session includes exam part1 and an in-class lab assignment focused on Java Essentials and Exception Handling.
-It is designed to evaluate both your conceptual understanding and practical programming skills.
+This session includes exam part3 and lab-assignment#3 presentation and demonstration.

-## Topic01 - Main Exam Part 1:
+## Topic01 - Main Exam Part 2:
-Reviewing your knowledge about Java Essentials.
+Relationships And Class Interactions.

-## Topic02 - Lab-Assignment#1:
+## Topic02 - Lab-Assignment#2:
-Java Essentials with Exception handling
+Presentation, Demonstration, and Q/A Session.

 ---
 ---